ricardoalcocer/ti.templates.collection/README.md

 * Example Alloy conditional code in XML, JS and TSS
 * Detailed README file in "blog post" format

-## Installation
-To use these templates, drop them onto:

-	<titanium_sdk_folder>/templates/app (there should already be a folder named 'default')

-After doing this, the templates are ready to be used by the Titanium CLI.

 ## Available Templates

-### Name: alloy.android.singlewindow
+### 1. Name: alloy.android.singlewindow

 Template for a "Single-window app" for Android.
 Includes code for ActionBar access and ActionBar icons with event listeners.

-### Name: alloy.navbased
+### 2. Name: alloy.navbased
-Template for a "Navigation-based" app for iOS and Android.
-This template includes code for building an App that uses NavigationWindow on iOS and Activites on Android, all from a single code-base.
+Template for an iOS and Android app with Hierarchical Navigation, using NavigationWindow on iOS and Activities on Android, all from a single code-base.

-### Name: alloy.xplatform.tabs
+### 3. Name: alloy.xplatform.tabs
 Template for a "Tab-based" app for iOS and Android.

+## Installation
+Templates can be used with both Titanium Studio and the Titanium CLI.

+### I. Titanium CLI

+To use these templates, drop them onto:

+	<titanium_sdk_folder>/templates/app (there should already be a folder named 'default')

+Note: To find your correct SDK folder, go to Terminal/Command Window and type:

+	ti sdk

+This will return information about your installed SDKs, including the SDK base installation path.

+### II.
+Titanium Studio

+I'm still working on this as they require some minor changes, but they will be installed as Aptana Rubles (Ruby Bundles).

 ## Usage